SatyaHere-AI/DevOps-/SSH-setup.md

 ## ⌨️ Step 3: Accept Defaults
 After running the command:
 (Press Enter 3 times)
-1.Press Enter to accept the default file location.
+1. Press Enter to accept the default file location.
-2.Press Enter to skip creating a passphrase (optional).
+2. Press Enter to skip creating a passphrase (optional).
-3.Press Enter again to confirm.
+3. Press Enter again to confirm.

 You should see output like: